 Very late that same night, they heard a sound like that of many bird wings.
 They looked up to see the form of a giant dog swooping down from the sky.
 It once again landed near the basket of meal and began to eat great mouthfuls.

-Suddenly, The People jumped up and began beating their drums and shaking their noise makers.
+Suddenly, the People jumped up and began beating their drums and shaking their noise makers.
 The noise was so loud it sounded like thunder.
 The giant dog, startled, turned and began to run down the path.

 The People chased after him, continuing to make the loudest noises they could.
 The dog ran to the top of a hill and leapt into the sky, running across the black night sky until it disappeared from sight.

-As the dog leapt and ran, some of the cornmeal spilled out the side of its mouth, leaving a path across the sky, Each grain of cornmeal that spilled out of the great spirit dog's mouth became a star.
+As the dog leapt and ran, some of the cornmeal spilled out the side of its mouth, leaving a path across the sky.
+Each grain of cornmeal that spilled out of the great spirit dog's mouth became a star.

-The Cherokee People call the pattern of stars left behind gi li' ut sun stan un' yi (Gil-lee-oot-soon stan-Unh-yee), "the place where the dog ran."
+The Cherokee People call the pattern of stars left behind gi li'ut sun stan un'yi (gil-lee-oot-soon stan-unh-yee), "the place where the dog ran."

 That is how the Milky Way came to be.

 Not so very long ago, though, before we became so "civilized," understanding the movements of the stars and planets, and their related stories, were critically important.
 It was, in a way, their internet.
-The answers to all of life's questions resided in the sky, if you knew how to read it.
+The answers to all of life's questions resided in the sky, if you know how to read it.

-The Khoisan people of the Kalahari desert in Southern Africa say that long ago there were no stars and the night was pitch black.
+The Khoisan people of the Kalahari Desert in Southern Africa say that long ago there were no stars and the night was pitch black.
 A girl, who was lonely and wanted to visit other people, threw the embers of a fire into the sky and created the Milky Way.

-Peoples in Eastern Asia believed that the hazy band of stars was the "Silvery River of Heaven."
+Peoples in Eastern Asia believed the the hazy band of stars was the "Silvery River of Heaven."
 In one story, the stars Altair and Vega (the two bright stars near the bottom of the sky and parallel to the ground in the photo above), were said to be two lovers who were allowed to meet only once a year on the seventh day of the seventh month, when a flock of magpies and crows formed a bridge over the galactic river.
 That day is celebrated as Qi Xi, the Seventh Night.